Avanade/Beef/templates/Beef.Template.Solution/README.md

 ## Create Solution

 To create the _Solution_ you must first be in the directory that you intend to create the artefacts within.
 The _beef_ template requires the `company` and `appname` attributes as discussed above; it is important that these are entered in your desired casing as they will be used as-is.

+Additionally, there is a futher optional `datasource` attribute to drive the desired output.
+This parameter supports the following values: `Database` (default), `EntityFramework`, `Cosmos` and `None`.

-The `dotnet new` command is used to create:
+The `dotnet new` command is used to create, e.g.:

 ```
 dotnet new beef --company My.Company --appname Sales

+dotnet new beef --company My.Company --appname Sales --datasource Cosmos
 ```

  The following will be created: